 - Insufficient protein skews body composition

-So, we know protein is good and necessary, especially if you’re active.
+So, we know protein is good and necessary, especially for active clients.
 But can there be too much of a good thing?

-Sure, too much of anything is always possible, but with protein, that danger level is much higher than most people realize.
+Sure, too much of anything is always possible, but with protein intake, that danger level is much higher than most clients realize.

 Think of the kidneys as the body’s water filter.
 They get rid of unneeded substances, metabolites, and other waste from the body.
 Yes, they play a crucial role in metabolizing and excreting the nitrogen byproducts from protein digestion.
-But, this doesn’t mean that eating a lot of protein will overtax your kidneys.
+But, this doesn’t mean that eating extra protein will overtax a client’s kidneys.

 One reason this myth has perpetuated is that research has shown a high-protein intake can increase how hard kidneys work—for people who already have chronic kidney disease and damaged kidney function.1

-To get into a little more detail, what the researchers found was that increased protein intake does change how your kidneys function, leading to hyperfiltration—but this isn’t a bad thing.
+To get into a little more detail, researchers found increased protein intake does change how your kidneys function, leading to hyperfiltration—but this isn’t a bad thing.
 Hyperfiltration is evidence that the kidneys are adapting to higher protein levels in the diet.
 They are simply doing a better job of metabolizing increased amounts of protein.1,2,4,7

 Think about people who have donated a kidney.
-That one kidney left over suddenly has to handle more protein.
+The one kidney left over suddenly must handle more protein.
 If higher levels of protein damaged healthy kidneys, we would see it in donors.
 But we don’t.
 That one kidney just adapts and donors have no increased risk for kidney disease.

-Researchers have found that bodybuilders and other athletes who consume high protein diets are also not at a greater risk for kidney damage or disease.7 These people may consume more than 2 grams of protein per kilogram of bodyweight, much more than the average person eats per day.
+Further, researchers have found that bodybuilders and other athletes who consume high-protein diets are also not at a greater risk for kidney damage or disease.7 These people may consume more than 2 grams of protein per kilogram of bodyweight, much more than the average person eats per day.

 And that’s not all.
-More protein in the diet, combined with weight training increases muscle mass and strength.
-This is especially important as we age and naturally start to lose muscle mass.
+A diet high in protein-rich foods, combined with weight training increases muscle mass and strength.
+This is especially important as clients age and naturally start to lose muscle mass.
 Having more muscle is associated with greater bone density.

-So How Much Protein Do You Actually Need?
+How Much Protein Do I Need?
+Here’s the Answer

 Now that you explained to the naysayers that more protein is better, how much should you recommend?

-Currently the FDA recommendation is for 50 grams of protein per day for both men and women.
-This is a very general recommendation and isn’t accurate for people who are really active.
+Currently the FDA recommendation for a daily protein intake is 50 grams for both men and women.
+This is a very general recommendation and isn’t accurate for highly active clients.

 For people who work out, for athletes and trainers, more protein is necessary to build muscle and aid in recovery.

-Personally, I have not found any studies showing that 2 grams of protein per kilogram of body weight is harmful - although I'm still doing my own research on that intake (if you find any, please leave the link or study in the comments section!).
+At this point, there aren’t any studies showing that 2 grams of protein per kilogram of body weight is harmful - although there’s still ongoing research in this area.

-For anyone who is moderately to extremely active, 2 to 3 grams of protein per kilogram of bodyweight is a good general guideline.
+For clients who are moderately to extremely active, 2 to 3 grams of protein per kilogram of bodyweight is a good general guideline.

 This means that for an athlete who weighs 175 pounds (this is about 80 kilograms), protein in the range of 160 to 240 grams per day is reasonable, much more than the FDA recommendation.

-While helping people figure out how much protein to eat, it is important to keep in mind that too much protein can be harmful for anyone with kidney disease or kidney damage.
+While helping a client figure out how much protein to eat, it is important to keep in mind that too much protein can be harmful for anyone with kidney disease or kidney damage.
 For clients with kidney damage, a recommended intake is about 0.6 grams per kilogram.
 6

 Unfortunately, chronic kidney disease is known as a “silent disease.”
 Symptoms are hard to detect, but you can get some simple tests done at your doctor’s office to find out if you have any issues with your kidneys.

-A serum creatinine level test or a urinary dipstick test for proteinuria will tell your doctor if you have any kidney damage and whether or not you need to be careful about protein intake.
-For anyone with kidney damage, an intake of about 0.6 grams per kilogram is recommended.
+A serum creatinine level test or a urinary dipstick test for proteinuria will tell your doctor if you have any kidney damage and whether you need to be careful about protein intake.
+For clients with kidney damage, recommend a daily protein intake of about 0.6 grams per kilogram .
 6

-Now you have the myth-busting facts to go help your clients, friends, and family make better choices about protein—go forth and change some minds.
+Now you have the myth-busting facts and additional tips to go help your clients, friends, and family make better choices about protein—go forth and change some minds.
 For ways to work the best amounts of protein into clients diets, check out ISSA’s Nutrition Coach program.